One Main Reason Why New Years Resolutions Fail

 Confusing a Decision With Change

 The main reason New Year’s resolutions fail is that people confuse deciding to change with having changed.
-Research on the Zeigarnik Effect shows that unfinished tasks stay active in the brain and remain in consciousness until resolved.
-The moment a resolution is made, many treat it like a crossing point—as if the hardest part is already behind them.
-But the brain, wired by habit, keeps running old patterns anyway.
+Research on the Zeigarnik Effect shows that unfinished tasks stay active in the mind until resolved.
+But the moment a resolution is made, many people treat it like a crossing point, as if the hardest part is already behind them.
+The brain, wired by habit, keeps running old patterns anyway.

 Psychologically, seeing yourself as the new you creates a sense of completion, even though no behavior has shifted yet.
-This false self-perception—fueled by the fresh start of a new year, a sense of a clean slate, and a boost of motivation—can trick you into feeling like the change is already done.
+This false self-perception, fueled by the fresh start of a new year, the feeling of a clean slate, and a boost of motivation, can trick you into feeling like the change is already done.

 When someone believes they’ve already become “a new version of themselves,” effort starts to feel optional rather than necessary.
 Structure feels excessive.
 Systems feel unnecessary.
 After all, if you’ve already changed, why would you need to redesign your life?